umaisqureshi/Crewmeister-coding-challenge/README.md

 - name import prefixes using lowercase_with_underscores : `import package:domain/domain.dart as business_logic`
 - using lowerCamelCase for constant names : `const defaultTimeout = 1000;`
 - using _, __, etc. for unused callback parameters
-- **DO NOT** use `impl` postfix for implementation of abstract class.
-If it's subtype of that class it should define why it is created. e.g: we have `repository` in domain and when we want to implement it in data layer, it should name as `RepositoryImplementation`
--

 **note** by using some libraries to create bloc, maybe naming would have different style. conventions below are for bloc
 - `bloc` files name should **not** contain two bloc : `home_bloc_bloc`